harplife/zettelkasten/computer_science/languages/python/examples/random_id_generator.md

 More on this topic [here](https://en.wikipedia.org/wiki/Random_number_generation)

 ## True Random
-It's actually nearly impossible to be __ABSOLUTELY__ random, but there are some phenomena that we consider to be random enough that we call them _True Random_.
+It's actually nearly impossible to be __ABSOLUTELY__ random, but there are some phenomena that we consider to be random enough that we can call them _True Random_.
 - Thermal Noise
 - Photoelectric Effect
 - Quantum phenomena

 True Random is unpredictable _for as long as_ an equation governing such phenomena is not known or not computable.

-Often times, True Random is generated with hardware, i.e. HRNG (Hardware Random Number Generator).
-Such devices are also called TRNG (True Random Number Generator).
+Often times, True Random is generated with hardware, i.e. _HRNG (Hardware Random Number Generator)_.
+Such devices are also called _TRNG (True Random Number Generator)_.

+The only times when True Random is _truly_ needed is when something needs to be cryptographically secure (passwords, sensitive information), or unpredictable (test answers, lottery).

 More info at this [wiki](https://en.wikipedia.org/wiki/Hardware_random_number_generator)

 ## Pseudo-Random
-#todo
+Most of the times, True Random isn't necessary.
+As long as something is random enough, it'll do. _PRNG (Pseudo-Random Number Generator)_, also known as _DRBG (Deterministic Random Bit Generator)_, is an algorithm that generates a sequence of random numbers.
+It is called _Deterministic_ because the generated sequence is completely determined by an initial value (referred to as _seed_).

+Basically, PRNG is a software that mimics randomness.

+PRNG has come a long way to be very close to random. __SHA-256__ is known to be cryptographically secure (that's why it's used for encryption).

+Beware though, because PRNG can never be truly random.

+John von Neumann #todo cautioned about PRNG, saying "anyone who considers artihmetical methods of producing random digits is, of course, in a state of sin".

 More info at this [wiki](https://en.wikipedia.org/wiki/Pseudorandom_number_generator)